 I am a lecturer in the University of Washington’s Environmental Studies Program, located in the new College of the Environment.
 I am also an occasional adjunct lecturer in biology at the University of Washington’s Seattle and Bothell campuses.
-Courses I have taught recently include Methods in Environmental Research (ENVIR 250), Conservation Biology (BIOL 476), Natural History of the Puget Sound Region (ENVIR 280), Biodiversity, Conservation, and Sustainability in Peru (BIOL 493/ENVIR 495X), Landscape Change in the Pacific Northwest (ENVIR 495C), Environmental Studies: Interdisciplinary Foundations (ENVIR 100), Environmental Education Teaching Practicum (ENVIR 495D), Evolution (BBIO 466), and Ornithology (BIOL 444) (see below for more information and links to course webpages).
+Courses I have taught recently include Methods in Environmental Research (ENVIR 250), Conservation Biology (BIOL 476), Natural History of the Puget Sound Region (ENVIR 280), Cultural Landscapes of the Pacific Northwest (Hon 392), Biodiversity, Conservation, and Sustainability in Peru (BIOL 493/ENVIR 495X), Landscape Change in the Pacific Northwest (ENVIR 495C), Environmental Studies: Interdisciplinary Foundations (ENVIR 100), Environmental Education Teaching Practicum (ENVIR 495D), Evolution (BBIO 466), and Ornithology (BIOL 444) (see below for more information and links to course webpages).
 I am grateful for the top-notch colleagues and students I interact with on a daily basis at the University of Washington.

 Whether or not my students choose to continue in environmental studies and/or biology, it is my hope that all of my students discover a passion for lifelong learning and personal inquiry, and ultimately become active and engaged citizens of the world.
 To this end, whether teaching in the field or the classroom, my courses encourage active discussion, inquiry-based learning through hands-on activities and case studies, and interdisciplinary thinking skills.
 While I believe lecturing is an important skill and art form, whenever possible I opt for a Socratic method that encourages dialog, critical thinking, and empathy with other points of view.
 I also frequently get students out of the classroom altogether (see next paragraph).

 Field observation and natural history are also mainstays of my teaching.
 In an era of rapid declines in biological diversity and the unraveling of many of the world’s ecosystems, the ability to observe and understand free-living organisms, and interactions among them, is as important as ever.
 I am currently involved in an initiative (http://naturalhistorynetwork.org/) to foster increased natural history education at all academic levels, especially at the college level, where there is evidence that natural history training has become progressively de-emphasized in biology curricula over the past 30 years.